joeytwiddle/cheatsheets/bash.md

 Ctrl-R             Search history

 Escape .
-Insert last argument of previous line Meta-.
+Insert last argument of previous line Alt-.
 Insert last argument of previous line

 Not keybinds but these evaluate to special things:

 !$                 Last argument on the previous line !#$                Previous argument on this line

-Ctrl-Meta-e        Expand any special things, so you can see what they evaluate
+Ctrl-Alt-e         Expand any special things, so you can see what they evaluate
                    to before before hitting Enter.
-Alt-^ Alt-Shift-6  Seems to do the same thing
+(E.g. expand !$ or !#$ or !k) Alt-^ Alt-Shift-6  Seems to do the same thing
 ```